Bombshell Charly Jordan Flaunts Flawless Figure In Light Blue Bikini

 She appeared to be wearing very minimal makeup in the image, going for a more natural look.
 For the sexy shot, she wore her hair parted way off to the side, adding some loose, beachy waves throughout her mane.
 The next few photos in the series show the bombshell posing in a variety of different ways all while clad in the same skimpy swimsuit.
 In one of the images, Jordan gave fans a glimpse of her pert derriere as well.

-In the caption of the post, the social media star reminded her fans that kindness creates confidence.
-Since the photos went live, they have earned her a ton of attention from her fans, racking up over 77,000 likes in addition to 300-plus comments in less than an hour of going live.
+In the caption of the post, the social media star reminded fans that kindness creates confidence.
+Since the photos went live, they have earned a ton of attention, racking up over 77,000 likes in addition to 300-plus comments in less than an hour.
 Some Instagrammers took to the update to rave over her figure while countless others just chimed in with emoji.

 “The caption is well said and you’re stunning,” one fan raved, adding a heart-eye emoji.